coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 # Item Transport Speed

-You need to move items, no matter what environment you're in, you need to move items around when you're playing Minecraft.
+You need to move items.
+No matter what environment you're in you need to move items around when you're playing Minecraft.
 Getting things from point A to point B is important, so how do our computing mods empower us to do that?
-In this test our goal is simply to move a lot of items, we'll be using Storage Drawers with a Creative Drawer filled with cobblestone as our input, and an empty drawer with maxed out Storage Upgrades, giving our output a capacity of 458752.
+In this test our goal is simply to move a lot of items, we'll be using Storage Drawers with a Creative Drawer filled with cobblestone as our input, and an empty drawer with maxed out Storage Upgrades, giving our output a capacity of 458,752.
-All durations assume 20 ticks per second.
 What's the practical application?
 There's very few but one that may come to mind is the ae2 Matter Condensor, if you do find yourself with an unlimited supply of items and need singularities fast, this is exactly what you're looking for.

 ### Contents: